brightway-lca/brightwebapp/jose/paper.md

 ![Diagram of the example use-case implemented in the BrightWebApp package.
 Here, every numbered circle represents a production node in the supply chain graph of automotive manufacturing.
 The supply chain can be split into different levels of "depth".
 Every node can be assigned to one of three "emission scopes", as defined by the Greenhouse Gas Protocol accounting standard [@bhatia2004greenhouse] \label{fig:scope_splitting}](_media/scope_splitting.pdf){height="5.5cm"}

 ![Diagram of a single branch in a supply chain tree in the context of the economic analysis implemented in the BrightWebApp.
 The diagram here shows a final demand of 100\$ worth of the product produced by sector 0.
 This induces demand for production in sectors upstream 1, which induces demand for production in sector 2, etc. Naturally, upstream processes contribute successively less.
 Red bars indicate the "base data" recorded in the economic data.
 Users can now change the "efficiency" (=how much upstream product is required) for individual processes.
 This provides instructive insights into how local efficiency changes impact the total value chain - and associated environmental or socio-economic impacts. \label{fig:user_input_table}](_media/user_input_table.pdf){height="3.2cm"}

-# Brightway and WebAssembly

-In developing `brightwebapp`, all Brightway dependencies were made compatible with Pyodide, either by replacing them with pure Python implementations or with packages included in the Pyodide distribution.
-This ensures that the Brightway framework can run efficiently in the browser without requiring any additional server-side components.

-# Template for Web Applications

-`brightwebapp` provides a template for building Holoviz Panel web applications and dashboards that run the Brightway framework in the browser using WebAssembly.
-To achieve this, it uses [Pyodide](https://pyodide.org/en/stable/) [@pyodide], a Python distribution for the browser and Node.js that allows running Python code in the browser.
-The implemented example application demonstrates how to use the Brightway framework to perform a supply chain analysis of a sector in the USEEIO database [@yang2017useeio].

 \clearpage